 Investment earnings credited to the General Fund are from three primary sources: the LGPF, the Severance Tax Permanent Fund, and cash balances invested by the State Treasurer.
 A percentage of market value from the LGPF is distributed among the beneficiary institutions and public schools.
-The allocation received by the public schools, which is approximately 84.2 percent, is deposited in the General Fund.
-For the 2014 Fiscal Year, \$449.4 million of LGPF distributions were transferred to the General Fund for public school purposes.
-The State distributed \$170.5 million of income from the Severance Tax Permanent Fund, all of which was deposited in the General Fund.
-In the 2014 Fiscal Year, the Treasurer's cash balances produced \$19.0 million for the General Fund.
-Total investment income credited to the General Fund was \$638.9 million.
-This is 10.6 percent of recurring General Fund receipts.
+The allocation received by the public schools, which was approximately 84.2 percent in Fiscal Year 2015, is deposited in the General Fund.
+For the 2015 Fiscal Year, \$502.8 million of LGPF distributions were transferred to the General Fund for public school purposes.
+Also in Fiscal Year 2015, the State distributed \$182.7 million of income from the Severance Tax Permanent Fund, all of which was deposited in the General Fund.
+In the 2015 Fiscal Year, the Treasurer's cash balances produced \$17 million for the General Fund.
+Total investment income credited to the General Fund was \$702.5 million.
+This is 11.3 percent of recurring General Fund receipts.